 The rides follow ancient bridle paths and drovers routes, dating back to the Moorish occupation and before.
 Many of these paths have been in use for a thousand years or more, as have the terraces and irrigation channels they transverse.

 With more than 30 years knowledge of this region, Dallas has chosen a selection of trails offering an amazing diversity of terrains, views, and flora.

-Transfer from Malaga airport to the village of Bubion at designated time.
+Transfer from Malaga airport (approx. 2 hours) to the village of Bubión at designated time.